The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 Sometime in the early 1860s, Maria Smith bought a case of Tasmanian crab apples from the local market.
 As she used them up, she discarded the cores on her property, near a freshwater creek.

-A few years later, some seeds from these apples began to grow into trees.
+A few years later, some seeds from these apples grew into trees.
 Around 1868, they began to bear fruit.

 She shared the apples, and her baked goods, with her friends and neighbours.
 Impressed with the results, some of these then took cuttings, so they could grow their own grafted versions.